 Upon opening, 221 students enrolled at Taylor with an average of 37 pupils per teacher.
 Samuel T. Jones transitioned from principal of Sellman to principal of Edward U. Taylor.
 The faculty consisted of Lillian Giles (kindergarten), Clara B. Boyd (first grade), Marylyn Arter (second and third grades), Mary E. Johnson (third and fourth grades), Mary L. Pratt (fourth and fifth grades), and Principal Jones (sixth grade).
-Betty Talley served as secretary and Grace Jackson managed the cafeteria.56 The school immediately faced overcrowding as the stage and auditorium/multi-purpose room served as classrooms.
-In general, county-supported reports urged increased capacity for the majority of the recently completed consolidated elementary schools.
+Betty Talley served as secretary and Grace Jackson managed the cafeteria.
+56 recently completed consolidated elementary schools.
 By 1954, the school board completed a two-room addition also designed by McLeod & Ferrara that increased the capacity by 60 students.57